Peggy Pond Church.

-Peggy Pond Church was born in the Territory of New Mexico in 1903 near Watrous, at a place known as Valmora.
-Her father was Ashley Pond Jr., the son of a wealthy Detroit attorney.
+Peggy Pond was born in the Territory of New Mexico in 1903 near Watrous, at a place known as Valmora.
+Her father was Ashley Pond, Jr., the son of a wealthy Detroit attorney.
 He had been in Teddy Roosevelt’s Rough Riders before falling ill with typhoid fever and coming to New Mexico to recuperate.
-Peggy’s mother, Hazel Hallett Pond, was the granddaughter of a former Arkansas governor who had retired to Mora Country to ranch.
+Peggy’s mother, Hazel Hallett Pond, was the granddaughter of a former Arkansas governor who had retired to the area of Mora County to ranch.

-In the 1950s, Ferm found work as an engineer in California, and Peggy entered into Jungian analysis at Berkeley.
+In the 1950s, her husband found work as an engineer in California, and she entered into Jungian analysis at Berkeley.
 At the same time, she completed what would become her most famous work and a southwestern classic, The House at Otowi Bridge.
-It was a dual memoir of Peggy and her friend Edith Warner, who had been the connection between the old world of the Pueblos and the ranch school and the new world of the scientists.
+The work was a dual memoir with her friend Edith Warner, who had been the connection between the old world of the Pueblos and the ranch school and the new world of the scientists.
 It was a book of healing for the many who had been displaced and felt loss because of the war.

 Published Works by Peggy Pond Church

-Familiar Journey (Rydal Press, Santa Fe Writers’ Editions, 1936)
+Church, Peggy Pond.
+Familiar Journey.
+Rydal Press, Santa Fe Writers’ Editions, 1936.

-Ultimatum for Man (James Ladd Delkin, Stanford University, 1946)
+Church, Peggy Pond.
+Ultimatum for Man.
+James Ladd Delkin, Stanford University, 1946.

-The House at Otowi Bridge (University of New Mexico Press, 1960) *
+Church, Peggy Pond.
+The House at Otowi Bridge.
+University of New Mexico Press, 1960. *

-When Los Alamos was a Ranch School (with Fermor S. Church, Los Alamos Historical Society, 1976, 1998 Second Edition) *
+Church, Fermor S. and Peggy Pond Church.
+When Los Alamos was a Ranch School.
+Los Alamos Historical Society, 1998. *

-The Burro of Angelitos (Suttonhouse, Ltd, London, 1936, Award Winner of the Julia Ellsworth Ford Foundation for Children’s Literature, 1937)
+Church, Peggy Pond.
+The Burro of Angelitos.
+London:Suttonhouse, Ltd., 1936.
+(Award Winner of the Julia Ellsworth Ford Foundation for Children’s Literature, 1937)

 * Still in Print

-At Home on the Slopes of Mountains (working title) upcoming biography of Peggy Pond Church by Sharon Snyder.
+Snyder, Sharon.
+At Home on the Slopes of Mountains. (working title) upcoming biography of Peggy Pond Church.

-The House at Otowi Bridge by Peggy Pond Church, UNM Press, 1960.
+Church, Peggy Pond.
+The House at Otowi Bridge.
+UNM Press, 1960.